alphagov/govuk_web_banners/README.md

 tested to ensure the checking is valid, but will not be bundled into the released gem.

+### Required stylesheets

+If you're not including the style dependencies as above, and not using single-component autoloading of styles, you'll need to import:

+`@import "govuk_web_banners/components/global-banner"`

 ## Adding recruitment banners

 Add a call to the partial in the layout or view that you want banners to appear